 Preliminary results of this analysis show that Pathway 1, which includes the most dispersed land use development pattern, has the highest rates of BMI, obesity, type 2 diabetes, coronary heart disease, and hypertension.
 Pathway 3, which includes the most compact land use development pattern, has the lowest rates of those indicators.
 The difference in those outcomes is largely a product of the extent to which the disparate built environments depicted in each pathway facilitate physical movement as a part of daily travel to destinations.
-UD4H will join the committee meeting to dive deeper into the findings of their analysis of the Blueprint Pathways, including implications for the public health and healthcare costs across each pathway.
+UD4H explored this idea and the findings of their analysis of the Blueprint Pathways at committees, including implications for the public health and healthcare costs across each pathway.
 This work is part of SACOG's effort to examine the various economic, environmental, and social costs, benefits, and tradeoffs related to the land use and transportation decisions facing the region.
-The committee will have the opportunity to engage in discussion, ask questions, and provide feedback and direction to staff that will inform future work and policy discussions for the 2025 Blueprint.